 To provide a secure energy supply for the future, the UK needs a diverse and balanced energy mix.
 Nuclear power stations make an important contribution to this mix, as they reliably generate low-carbon electricity.
 Nuclear power is the most affordable large-scale, low-carbon energy source currently available to the UK.

 We are committed to helping secure the UK’s energy future by investing in an energy mix that balances the needs of low-carbon emissions, security of supply, and affordability.
-We own and operate eight of the UK's ten existing nuclear power stations, and are building a new one at Hinkley Point C in Somerset.
-In addition, we are jointly developing other new build proposals with China General Nuclear Power Corporation, with EDF Energy leading on Sizewell C in Suffolk, and CGN leading on Bradwell B in Essex.
+We own and operate eight nuclear power stations in the UK and are building a new one at Hinkley Point C in Somerset.
+In addition, we are jointly developing other new build proposals with CGN, with EDF leading on Sizewell C in Suffolk, and CGN leading on Bradwell B in Essex.

 Hinkley Point C

-Hinkley Point C is the first nuclear power station to be built in the UK for more than 20 years.
+Hinkley Point C, currently under construction in Somerset, is the first nuclear power station to be built in the UK for more than 20 years.
 It will have the capacity to generate safe, reliable, low-carbon electricity; enough to power around 6 million homes over an anticipated lifespan of 60 years.
-Other benefits include:

 We aim to build a new power station with two UK-EPR reactors located on land next to the current Sizewell B station in Suffolk.
 Sizewell C will be a near identical copy of Hinkley Point C, which will make it cheaper to build and finance and cost competitive with other low-carbon technologies.